Honors Programs

 Honors Mission Statement

 The Bay Path Honors Program provides the academically talented and exceptionally motivated undergraduate student with uniquely challenging and intellectually stimulating educational opportunities beyond the traditional curriculum.
 Under the guidance of faculty known for their excellence in teaching and scholarship, students investigate special topics in interdisciplinary honors seminars.
-The Honors Program culminates in a major independent creative or research project, or other departmental requirement.
+The Honors Program culminates in a major independent creative or research project.

 Honors Program Overview

 • Academics: In their first two years, Bay Path Honors Program students take a special one-credit seminar each semester.
 These seminars are team-taught, interdisciplinary courses, which examine exciting topics from different perspectives.
-Courses will include guest speakers and group discussion led by some of Bay Path’s finest faculty.
+Courses will include group discussion led by some of Bay Path’s finest faculty.
 The purpose of these one-credit seminars is to expose students to faculty, other students, and topics outside their major and help the student develop a broad perspective on topics of universal importance.
-In the last two years, the Honors Program shifts to individual departments, where faculty in the student’s major develop requirements designed to deepen the student’s knowledge, creativity, and proficiency in their own major.
+In the last two years, the Honors Program shifts to individual departments, where faculty in the student’s major develop requirements designed to deepen the student’s knowledge, creativity, and proficiency in their own majors.
 Whereas the first two years seek to broaden the student’s vision, the final two years aim to sharpen the student’s focus in their chosen area of specialization.
-These departmental honors requirements may include new courses, extra work in regular courses, a thesis, or creative project.

-• Honors Program Student Council: Each year, students in the Honors Program elect officers to an Honors Program Student Council.
-The officers include president, vice president and representatives of each class.
-The Council works on a number of projects, including planning the induction for first year Honors Program students, a yearly trip and other social activities, community service events, and a dinner for graduating Honors Program Seniors.
+• Honors Program Student Board: Each year, students in the Honors Program elect officers to an Honors Program Student Board.
+The officers include president, vice president and community service coordinator.
+The Council works on a number of projects, including planning the induction for first year Honors Program students, a yearly trip and other social activities, community service events, and a ceremony for graduating Honors Program Seniors.

 • Community Service: The Honors Program seeks to promote Bay Path University’s commitment to serving the greater community.
-In that spirit, the Honors Program Student Council coordinates various service activities.
-Honors Program students take part in two community service efforts each year, at least one of which must be an event organized by the Honors Program Student Council.
+In that spirit, the Honors Program Student Board coordinates various service activities.
+Honors Program students take part in two community service efforts each year, at least one of which must be an event organized by the Honors Program Student Board.

 Honors Program Admissions Policy and Application Procedure